 Selected working papers

-• Deepening inequalities?
-Evidence from floods in Bangladesh.
+• Deepening Intrahousehold Inequalities?
+Evidence from Floods in Bangladesh.

-• Impact of In-utero Exposure to Heatwaves on Child Health Outcomes.
+• Impact of Exposure to Hot Temperatures In-Utero on Child Health Outcomes.

+Early-life health disparities are a key driver of long-term economic and social inequalities.
+With rising global temperatures, understanding how heat exposure affects early-life health is increasingly important.
 This study investigates whether hot temperatures during pregnancy affect the health of children up to five years after birth.
 I study this question in the Bangladeshi context, using exogenous variation in prenatal temperature experienced by cohorts of pregnant mothers who give birth in the same district and month but in different calendar years.
-Contrary to the existing literature in developed countries, I find that short-lived spikes in temperature during the pregnancy do not significantly impact child health in early years of life.
-However, more prolonged exposure to hot temperatures decreases their height-for-age z-score, a measure of long-term undernourishment, by 0.186 and increases their probability of stunted growth, a signal of chronic undernourishment, by 0.069.
+Combining household- and child-level survey data with reanalysis temperature data, I find that short-lived spikes in temperature during pregnancy do not significantly impact child health in early childhood.
+However, more prolonged exposure to hot temperatures decreases their height-for-age z-score, a measure of long-term undernourishment, by 0.186 and increases their probability of stunted growth, a signal of chronic undernourishment, by 6.9 percentage points.
 These effects are driven by heat stress in the third trimester.

 • Effects Over the Life of a Program: Evidence from an Education Conditional Cash Transfer Program for Girls. (with Dhushyanth Raju and Esha Chhabra)